t3-oss/t3-env/README.md

 });
 ```

-### Use said schema in your app with autocompletion and type inference
+### Use the schema in your app with autocompletion and type inference

 ```ts
 // src/app/hello/route.ts